-Listening to Professor Brad Birzer’s spell-binding, videotaped lecture on John Randolph (available on this website), one is startled by his vivid, contagious and nearly gleeful description of Randolph and Henry Clay squaring off for a duel on the site of today’s Reagan National Airport on the Potomac.
+Listening to Professor Bradley Birzer’s spell-binding, videotaped lecture on John Randolph (available on this website), one is startled by his vivid, contagious, and nearly gleeful description of Randolph and Henry Clay squaring off for a duel on the site of today’s Reagan National Airport on the Potomac.
 Then it struck me how similar people may look but how different we are.

 How many living Americans fully understand men such as Randolph or Clay, who rode out on a chill morning prepared to die for honour?
 Yet they are not so far from us and our times: three respective five-year-olds talking to their respective grandfathers take us there in a mere third-hand conversation.
 Yet, compared to us and our attitudes, Randolph and Clay might as well have been Homeric warriors at the gates of Troy, three thousand years gone instead of but two centuries.